git/git.github.io/rev_news/drafts/edition-33.md

 To this Jonathan replied:

 > No other implications.
-You're thinking of "-diff".
+You're thinking of `-diff`.
 There is also a
-> shortcut "binary" which simply means "-text -diff".
+> shortcut "`binary`" which simply means `-text -diff`.

 Jonathan in his first email also asked his own related question:

 > I'd be interested to hear what happens when diff-ing across a line
 > ending fixup commit.
 Is this an area where Git needs some
-> improvement?  "git merge" knows an -Xrenormalize option to deal with a
+> improvement?  "`git merge`" knows an `-Xrenormalize` option to deal with a
-> related problem --- it's possible that "git diff" needs to learn a
+> related problem --- it's possible that "`git diff`" needs to learn a
 > similar trick.

 To that, Torsten replied: